urogers/CircuiTikZ_Designer_to_JSON/README.md

 # CircuiTikZ Designer to JSON
-Converts TikZ code developed with CircuiTikZ Designer to JSON for importing back into [CircuiTikZ](https://www.circuit2tikz.tf.fau.de/designer/)
+Converts TikZ code developed with CircuiTikZ Designer to JSON for importing back into [CircuiTikZ Designer](https://www.circuit2tikz.tf.fau.de/designer/)

-The initial version of this software was an AI port of the PHP code by pierpaolopalazzo in [CircuiTikZ-convert](https://github.com/pierpaolopalazzo/CircuiTikZ-convert) to Python (only because I did not know PHP and it did not support all the features I needed).
+The initial version of this software was an AI port of the PHP code by pierpaolopalazzo in [CircuiTikZ-convert](https://github.com/pierpaolopalazzo/CircuiTikZ-convert) to Python.
+That port was then modified to support CircuiTikZ Designer at the expense of general CircuiTikZ codes.

 ## Functionality
 - Convert files of the form  *.tex into a JSON.